Business Travel and Immigration Post-Brexit

 You can action these notifications by informing your Newland Chase Immigration Consultant by email.

 Newland Chase Advice

 The situation that we find ourselves in with regards to COVID-19 is an unprecedented one that is evolving daily.
 We thank you for your patience and continued support as we work to obtain and circulate the most up-to-date information for both sponsors and visa holders alike.
-We encourage you to reach out to your Newland Chase specialist directly with any queries or concerns.
+Please contact us.